 Skip to main content

 The Offensive Vaccine is the loop that gives Decepticon its name and its purpose: every offensive action becomes a defensive artifact.
-This page documents the five-stage pipeline and the Defender agent that closes the loop.
+This page documents the five-stage Vulnresearch pipeline that ships today, and the planned defense-side components that will eventually close the loop.

 The Loop